Edsch9086/StormworksLua/SwerveController/scope.md

 - be lightweight on resources

-- be polished enough to uplaod to steam workshop
+- be polished enough to upld to steam workshop